 For purposes of this policy, "non-instructional time" means time set aside by each school before actual classroom instruction begins or after actual classroom instruction ends.
+Lunch period is considered "non-instructional time."

 Requests for permission to conduct a noncurricular student meeting must originate from a student or groups of students.
-Only students will be allowed to direct, conduct or control the activities of a non-curricular student group.
+Persons not attending school in this district, parents, school personnel or any other non-school persons are prohibited from directing, conducting, controlling or regularly attending the activities of a non-curricular student group.